nitro-stack/nitro-workshop/docs/step3.md

 ## Explore your data

-As you should have created to stories at this point, why not take a look a the data you have created?
+As you should have created some stories at this point, why not take a look a the data you have directly in the database?

 You can either use the standalone [Storage Explorer application](https://azure.microsoft.com/features/storage-explorer/?WT.mc_id=nitro-workshop-yolasors) for that, or go to the Azure portal and access the online version.